rogerhu/compsci_guides/Evaluate-Reverse-Polish-Notation.md

 For Array problems, we want to consider the following approaches:

 - Sort.
-  - No we don't want to interfare with the order of the items in the stack
+  - No we don't want to interfere with the order of the items in the stack
 - Two pointer solutions (left and right pointer variables).
   - No we don't want to swap between a left and right pointer
 - Storing the elements of the array in a HashMap or a Set.